Conspiracy (2001 film): Plot

-Throughout the meeting and over refreshments attendees raise other side issues, reflecting the interests of their respective work areas, including concerns that typhus could break out from the overpopulated ghettos in Poland.
+Throughout the meeting and over refreshments attendees raise other side issues, reflecting the interests of their respective work areas, including concerns that cholera and typhus could break out from the overpopulated ghettos in occupied Poland.
 A break is called and this time it is Kritzinger's turn to be taken aside and intimidated by Heydrich.
-Kritzinger realises that any hopes he had of assuring livable conditions for the Jewish population are unrealistic.
+Kritzinger realizes that any hopes he had of assuring livable conditions for the Jewish population are unrealistic.
 In return, he tells Heydrich a cautionary tale about a man consumed by hatred of his father, so much so that his life loses its meaning once his father dies.
-Heydrich later interprets this as a warning that a similar fate awaits them.
+Heydrich later interprets this as a warning that a similar fate awaits them after the Jews are exterminated, though he rejects the warning, telling Müller and Eichmann that he will not miss the Jews.

-Heydrich then recalls and concludes the meeting, he also asks for explicit assent and support from each official, one by one.
-After giving careful instructions on the secrecy of the minutes and notes of the meeting, they are adjourned and begin to depart.
+Heydrich then recalls and concludes the meeting.
+He also asks for explicit assent and support from each official.
+After giving careful instructions on the secrecy of the meeting, they adjourn.

 As the officials depart, a brief account of the fate of each one is given.
-Most of the members either died during the war or were arrested immediately after; two, Josef Bühler and Karl Eberhard Schongarth, are convicted by Allied military tribunals and executed, and the others acquitted to live a peaceful life in postwar West Germany.
-Heydrich would be assassinated by Czechoslovak partisans for his brutal rule in Bohemia and Moravia within six months, while Eichmann would flee to Buenos Aires but be captured, tried and sentenced to death by Israel in the 1960s.
-The film ends with the house tidied up and all records of the meeting destroyed as if it had never happened.
-The final card before the credits reveals that Luther's copy of the Wannsee minutes, recovered by the US Army in the archives of the German Foreign Office in 1947, was the only record of the conference to survive.
+Some like Freisler died during the war, others were arrested immediately after.
+Josef Bühler and Karl Eberhard Schongarth were convicted by Allied military tribunals and executed, other survivors were acquitted and freed.
+Heydrich was assassinated by Czechoslovak partisans for his brutal rule in Bohemia and Moravia within six months.
+Eichmann fled to Buenos Aires but was captured, tried and sentenced to death by Israel in the 1960s.

+The final card before the credits reveals that German Foreign Office secretary Martin Luther's copy of the Wannsee minutes, recovered by the US Army in the archives of the Foreign Office in 1947, was the only record of the conference to survive.